 HOURLY INEQUALITY: THE YOUNGER, THE EASIER.

 Every hour of practice as a child is probably worth ten hours of adult practice.
 This is not just because of brain plasticity.
 The young body, as well as the young brain, grows with and adapts to the instrument, as though it were part of the body, in a way that an adult’s body is unable to do.
 Many of the finest violinists seem to have a nice juicy cushion of natural fat under the left side of their chin.
-It is possible that this “natural” cushion – an extraordinary aid for holding their instrument – comes from the many hours they spent playing and practicing the violin as a child.
+It is possible that this “natural” cushion – an extraordinary aid for holding their instrument – comes from the many hours they spent playing and practising the violin as a child.
 This is, however, only the most visible part of a process of adaptation to the instrument that can only happen in childhood and adolescence.
 Learning to become absolutely comfortable with a string instrument is similar to learning to become absolutely comfortable and proficient in a foreign language: both are much harder for adults than for children.

-BODY OR MIND
+BODY OR MIND?
+MENTAL PRACTICE

 Thinking about the music can help us find a great interpretation.
 “Reading it” without the instrument – especially if we read the full score, and especially if we are listening to a recording at the same time – helps us very much to really get to know the piece.
 But neither of these intellectual activities will help us to become a great player.
 It is possible to “know” a piece very well, and have a very good interpretation worked out, but still play it very badly, because the physical side (body-instrument-acoustics) lets us down.
 Instrumental musicians are “athletes of the small muscles”.
 Just like for athletes, to play the cello – or any instrument – well, there is no substitute for many, many hours of physical, bodily, athletic practice.
-But when we have done those hours of physical practice, we need to rest our body, and it is then that we can do these other types of “mental practice” (without the instrument).
+But when we have done those hours of physical practise, we need to rest our body, and it is then that we can do these other types of “mental practice” (without the instrument).
 Sportspeople usually have coaches to do their thinking for them, whereas the mature musician is usually much more alone and unsupported once we have finished our youthful study period.

 REPERTOIRE OR TECHNICAL WORK?

 In our cello practice it is very easy to mix up “technique” with “interpretation”, in a way that ultimately hinders the development of both.
 The wonderful italian cellist Enrico Dindo has a very useful idea with respect to the separation (and ultimate fusion) of these two areas.
 When we start to learn a new piece of music, he encourages us to consider these two areas as being in two entirely separate “rooms”.
 In one “room”, we practice the piece, at the cello, in a purely “technical” way.
 In another “room” – without the cello, but with the score, historical information, our singing voice, recordings etc. – we work on the musical and interpretative aspects.
-As we gradually get to know the piece better, these two separate rooms become more and more connected until ultimately they fuse into one large room in which we are practicing simultaneously a competent execution and a well thought-out interpretation.
+As we gradually get to know the piece better, these two separate rooms become more and more connected until ultimately they fuse into one large room in which we are practising simultaneously a competent execution and a well-thought-out interpretation.

 Often, working on studies and exercises specifically designed for certain areas of technique is a more efficient way of training our bodies than just hammering away at repertoire.
 Repertoire, rather than being our training material, is actually what we train for.
 Ideally we can keep our repertoire emotionally fresh by not repeating each piece 1000 times but rather by working on our technique away from the piece, and working on our intimate knowledge of the piece away from the instrument!